pmleffers/BGGeekRecommendations/README.md

 # Recommendations
 Here is the result of building a recommender based on Boardgame Geek ratings for games.
 Here I built a recommender which I used to decide what board game I wanted to buy.

-Surprisingly the recommender worked pretty good and I ended up buying the game after I played it!
+Surprisingly the recommender worked pretty good since I ended up buying the game after I played it!

 Proof:
 ![Ticket to Ride](https://github.com/pmleffers/BGGeekRecommendations/blob/master/BGame.jpg)